Space-Machines-Company/meta-enclustra-mpfs/README.md

 #### Usage \#1

 Use following command to build the target specified in the build.yml file.
-All base board dependent peripherals are disabled.
+A base board can be specified optionally.
+If ENCLUSTRA_BASEBOARD variable is set, base board dependent devicetree settings are added to the kernel devicetree.

+    export ENCLUSTRA_BASEBOARD=pe3
     kas build build.yml

 #### Usage \#2

 Use following command to specify the bitbake command to be executed. **MACHINE** and **ENCLUSTRA_BASEBOARD** variable can be overridden according to sections [Supported Machine Targets](#supported-machine-targets) and [Supported Enclustra Base Boards](#supported-enclustra-base-boards).

-    kas shell build.yml -c 'MACHINE=me-mp1-250-ees-d3e ENCLUSTRA_BASEBOARD=pe3 bitbake core-image-minimal'
+    kas shell build.yml -c 'MACHINE=me-mp1-250-ees-d3e ENCLUSTRA_BASEBOARD=pe3 bitbake image-minimal-hwtest'

-Note that the image **core-image-minimal** can be replaced by any available image.
+Note that the image [image-minimal-hwtest](meta-enclustra-mpfs/recipes-core/images/image-minimal-hwtest.bb) can be replaced by any available image recipe.
 Following are a few examples, provided by openembedded-core layer:
 - core-image-base
 - core-image-minimal
 - core-image-minimal-dev